Date of Degree

 Copyright 2012 Christoffer Spencer Lammer-Heindel

 Lammer-Heindel, Christoffer Spencer.
 "Does the state have moral duties?
-State duty-claims and the possibility of institutionally held moral obligations." dissertation, University of Iowa, 2012.
+State duty-claims and the possibility of institutionally held moral obligations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.